rolandsaav/Milestone/README.md

 ## 🎨Ex: Drawing
-Here's an example video created with pictures of [someone's](https://www.youtube.com/watch?v=mF81VV7FAmk) drawings over the years.
+Here's our generated Video from running the MATLAB Code on the screenshots created with screenshots of [someone's](https://www.youtube.com/watch?v=mF81VV7FAmk) drawings over the years.
 You can distinctly see the progress being made.

 [Video](https://drive.google.com/file/d/15N9eYZr5UbWsADjCJ5rBopxVTyhmvTEt/view?usp=sharing)